mahnoor-hafeez/project-mern-kubernetes/README.md

 MIT
 ### Testing Github Actions Workflow
-- This line is for testing purpose.
+- This line is for testing.
-- I added a new line.
+- A new line.